RundesBalli/php-noise/README.md

 ```
 -h, --help
 	Shows this help text and exits the script.
+--hex <value>
+	Color HEX Code
+	Possible values: #000000-#FFFFFF
+	The hash (#) must not be provided.
+If the parameter is provided, the -r -g -b parameters will be ignored.
+	If the Hex-Code is invalid, a random color will be generated.
 -r <value>, -g <value>, -b <value>
 	Red, green, blue
 	Possible values: 0-255
 	If one of the parameters is invalid or not provided, it will be generated randomly.
+	If the --hex parameter is provided, all three of these parameters will be ignored.
 --tiles <value>
 	Number of tiles per row and column.
 	The image is square, therefore it hast $tiles x $tiles tiles.